Founder, CEO, Creative Director

-Eric led the interactive storytelling and data-driven narrative effort at Quokka Sports, illustrated and designed at Wired Magazine and Wired Books, and was a co-founder of the design collective Umwow.
-He is a sought-after speaker and has spoken at Yale University, Columbia University, multiple O'Reilly technology conferences, Esther Dyson's PC Forum, OFF in Barcelona, Lift in Jeju, South Korea, and South by Southwest, among others.
-He was a judge in the Smithsonian's National Design Awards in 2012.
+Eric led the interactive storytelling and data-driven narrative effort at Quokka Sports, and illustrated and designed at Wired Books and Wired Magazine, for which he has also written.
+He is a sought-after speaker and has spoken at Yale, Columbia, Harvard, Stanford, and multiple design and technology conferences, and has been a judge in the Smithsonian's National Design Awards.

 Eric was born in New York City, where he studied architecture at Cooper Union, put himself through school by drawing plans for office spaces at the World Trade Center, managing numerous New York farmers' markets, drafting architectural ornaments in the stoneyard of the Cathedral of St. John the Divine, and working summers for Kenneth Snelson.
 He received a B.A. in the History and Philosophy of Technology from The New School for Social Research in 1994.
 He has been named one of Esquire Magazine's "Best and Brightest" new designers and thinkers, and one of ID Magazine's top 40 designers to watch.
 His work is in the permanent collection of the Museum of Modern Art in New York City, and he sits on the Board of Directors of the Kenneth Rainin Foundation and the Grey Area Foundation for the Arts.